 I brought my nice 32oz Nalgene canteen with me and I can usually make it through even a long walk in hot weather with just that without having to buy an extra water bottle at a convenience store.
 Even though I know it’s only a small thing, I like to know I’m taking responsibility for the impact of my own actions on the Earth by not creating avoidable plastic waste.

 Author: Katey Finley.
-Katey is a Canadian teacher at our Hu Qian branch!
+Katey is our American teacher at our Hu Qian branch!